maxslimb/maxslimb/README.md

 - 😄 Former Jt.
 Chairman [CSI PHCET](http://csi.phcet.ac.in/)
 - 🌱 I love to learn new things and am always ready to help others
 - 💻 All of my projects are available [here](https://github.com/maxslimb).
-- ⚡ In my free time, you'll find me watching movies
+- ⚡ In my free time, you'll find me watching Nolan movies
 - 📫 How to reach me: mail me at [kpatel3032@gmail.com](mailto:kpatel3032@gmail.com)
 - 🧙‍♂️ Currently working on Advancing My Skills
 - 💬 Ask me about anything and everything!